What is academic misconduct?

 If a Misconduct Committee is convened to consider your case:

-- You would normally receive at least 10 days' notice and will be invited to present your case to the Committee.
+- You will normally receive at least 10 days' notice and will be invited to present your case to the Committee.
+Details of the allegation and all documentary evidence will be sent along with the Hearing invitation.

 - You can request reasonable adjustments and have a friend or family member present with you for support, though they won’t be able to speak on your behalf.